NewCenturyParty/21st_Century_Act/21st_Century_Act/21_Part_XXI_Coming_into_Force.md

 (3) Regulations may prescribe national minimum standards, such as service levels, eligibility floors, timelines, portability, and data safeguards.
 Parties may exceed but not fall below these minimums.

-(4) Where a jurisdiction demonstrates substantive equivalency to the national minimums through its own laws or programs, the Minister must recognize equivalency and exempt that jurisdiction from duplicative federal requirements for a period of renewable equivalency, subject to period review.
+(4) Where a jurisdiction demonstrates substantive equivalency to the national minimums through its own laws or programs, the Minister must recognize equivalency and exempt that jurisdiction from duplicative federal requirements for a period of renewable equivalency, subject to periodic review.

 (5) Payments may be made under this Act using time-limited agreements, statutory transfers, or results-based contributions tied to the national minimums.